Eng-haiderraza/Assignment1-PIAIC/README.md

-# Assignment1-PIAIC
+# Introduction to Python
-PIAIC Artificial Intelligence first assignment
+Basic Python operations
+Assignment no 1 Artificial intelligence